AlexOrlek/ATCG/README.md

 1. BLAST is conducted on assembled nucleotide sequences in both directions between each pair of genomes (i.e. genome A vs genome B and genome B vs genome A; that is, with genome A as the [query sequence](https://www.ncbi.nlm.nih.gov/books/NBK1734/) and genome B as the subject database sequence, and vice-versa).

-Overlapping alignments are trimmed in a two-step process; see the [toy example](#161-toy-example) below for a visual depiction of how alignment trimming works.
+Overlapping alignments are trimmed in a two-step process (steps 2 and 3 below); see the [toy example](#161-toy-example) below for a visual depiction of how alignment trimming works.
 The rationale for trimming overlapping alignments is explained in the [FAQ](#17-FAQ) section.
 The trimming algorithm used by ATCG is analogous to the "greedy-with-trimming" algorithm described by [Meier-Kolthoff _et al_](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-60).

 2. Where alignment ranges overlap at the same region on the query genome or the subject genome, the shorter overlapping alignment is trimmed to eliminate the overlap.
 This results in a set of "disjoint alignments".
 3. Trimming performed on the query/subject genome is applied to the corresponding range on the subject/query genome, resulting in "trimmed alignments".
     * The strand of the alignment is accounted for.
 So, if an alignment is '-' strand (a reverse complement alignment), and the alignment range on the query sequence is trimmed from the 5' end, then the corresponding alignment range on the subject sequence will be trimmed by the same length on the 3' end.